Christianity Explained, 5 - Believe & Accept

 “And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus." - Philippians 4:7

 Practically, you will feel a difference.
 This isn’t necessarily loud and crazy, but often a deep inner peace and release.
-This provides us the reassurance that we are now saved by Jesus Christ.
+This provides us with the reassurance that Jesus Christ now saves us.

-Question - With Seeds Refering to the Word of God, How Often Does it Continue to Grow Inside of a Christian?
+Question - With Seeds Referring to the Word of God, How Often Does it Continue to Grow Inside of a Christian?

 “And should sleep, and rise night and day, and the seed should spring and grow up, he knoweth not how." - Mark 4:27

 The Word of God now dwells inside you, and just like a seed that you plant in the ground, this will blossoms even when you’re asleep and not even aware of it.
 We simply have to keep feeding it and not allowing non-Godly things to get in the way and hinder this growth.

 Question - Through What Do We Receive God's Grace?

 “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God:" - Ephesians 2:8